 STRESSORS typically fall in one of three categories:

-PHYSICAL: This is anything to do with your physical body.
-This can include increased heart rate, tunnel vision, loss of hearing, being wounded, etc.
+- PHYSICAL: This is anything to do with your physical body.
+This can include increased heart rate, tunnel vision, loss of hearing, loss of the use of the an arm or hand, etc.

 Here is a clip from Pat McNamara where he uses all Four of the above stressors together to create a very realistic handgun drill.